Cedar Waxwing Nesting, Feeding, and Social Behaviors

 Male Cedar Waxwing

-The striking head sports an elongated crest with a black face mask and the generally brown and gray plumage has a black chin-throat and a soft yellow belly.
+The head has an elongated crest with a black face mask and the generally brown and gray plumage has a black chin-throat and a soft yellow belly.

 The cedar waxwing has a western cousin, the Bohemian waxwing, which has a similar plumage but is gray on the belly, rusty under the tail, and has small white and yellow markings in the wings.